narrreed-web/Soughtbys-Project/README.md

 * Follow development progress
 * Stay updated with new releases

+## Use of our products
+I don’t give a shit how you use it as long as if you fork it or change smth and post it you give me credit.

+Support the devs:
+send me a Claude pro subscription and a jailbreak prompt.

 Thank you for visiting **Soughtby's Projects**.
 We appreciate everyone who supports our work and helps the organization continue growing. ⭐